Donpedro13/etwprof/Documentation/Usage.md

 Environment variables are explicitly expanded in these paths, so you can use them (such as `%USERPROFILE%`, `%TMP%`, etc.)
 * `--rate`
 The profiler rate is **global**, and persistent until reboot.
-* `--cswitch`
-Does not work reliably (see [Limitations and known issues](./Limitations_known_issues.md) for details).
-* `--emulate`
-Debugging feature.
-You can feed an already existing `.etl` file to etwprof with this, it will be filtered the same way as a real-time kernel session.
-Useful for reproducing bugs.
-Works with [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)) traces only.
 * `--compress`
 Using the built-in compression (`etw`, the default) is convenient, as there is no manual decompression needed.
 Using 7-Zip (`7z`) results in smaller result files, but requires decompression before trace analysis.
 * `--enable`
 Collects events from the specified user providers (filtered to the target process).
-The syntax is very similar to xperf's [`-on`]() switch.
+The syntax is very similar to xperf's [`-on`](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/start) switch.
 You can specify one or more providers by name, GUID, or prefixing the provider name with an astersik.
 The latter will infer the GUID using the [standard algorithm](https://blogs.msdn.microsoft.com/dcook/2015/09/08/etw-provider-names-and-guids/).
 You can filter events by keyword and level, and also request stack traces to be collected.
 It's best to have a look at some examples below.
+* `--scache`
+Turns on ETW's stack caching feature.
+Using this option might reduce the result `.etl` file's size given enough duplicated call stacks.
+Use this if the profiled program has lots of hot spots and/or traced events with call stacks (e.g. user providers) are emitted from a limited variety of locations.
+Consumes up to 40 MBs of non-paged pool while profiling.
+* `--cswitch`
+Does not work reliably (see [Limitations and known issues](./Limitations_known_issues.md) for details).
+* `--emulate`
+Debugging feature.
+You can feed an already existing `.etl` file to etwprof with this, it will be filtered the same way as a real-time kernel session.
+Useful for reproducing bugs.
+Works with [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)) traces only.

 Examples
 ----------